 Our research works towards addressing some of the most significant challenges of the day.
-Ranked 13th in the UK for impact and power in the most recent Research Excellence Framework (2014), our research is making a difference in society.
+67% of our School’s submitted publications were judged as “world-leading” or “internationally excellent” by the Research Excellence Framework 2021, showing our research is making a difference in society.

 We have a wide and varied portfolio of policy-relevant research that is both sociologically informed and methodologically innovative.
 We work with a range of local, national and international organisations to translate our research into policy and practice.